 Various conditions can cause blue veins on the palms of your hands and fingers.
 Still, the most common ones are lack of oxygen, Cold temperatures, circulation problems, genetics, and even hot weather.
 These are conditions where blood circulation in the hands and feet becomes restricted, causing blue veins to form.

 Sometimes blue veins on palms of hands and fingers are caused by a lack of oxygen in the blood.
 It’s most commonly seen in pregnant women suffering from high-risk pregnancy complications such as preeclampsia, preterm labour, and low birth weight.

 Other causes include liver disease, high blood pressure, and certain medications.
 If you think you may have blue veins on palms of hands and fingers, you should see a doctor determine the severity and possible treatments.

 So if you notice that your veins are blue and you’re not feeling well, don’t hesitate to seek medical attention.

 Sudden Blue veins on Palms of Hands

-There could be a few reasons why you might see sudden blue veins on your palms.
+Sudden prominent blue veins in palms can be a cause for concern, and there could be a few reasons why you might experience this phenomenon.
 One possibility is that you are allergic to a new medication or another substance.